-This was the title of the song my son selected as we made our way through the center of Wake County yesterday.
+This was the title of the song my son selected as we made our way through the center of Wake County yesterday, and the idea of a burning anvil struck me as interesting.

 There was a lot of traffic, and this particular piece sounded to me as if the band Queen, the musician Meatloaf, and Cookie Monster had met up in a sound studio somewhere on a day that Cookie Monster had a really bad cold.
 It reminded me that while we often give great thought to how we as parents shape our children, we don’t give anywhere near as much thought to how our children shape us.